mrinaldhillon/libinput-config/README.md

   Synaptics, libinput-config won't work.
 * You have the libinput header files installed.
 They usually come in a package called something like `libinput-dev` or `libinput-devel`.
+  You may also need to do the same for libudev.
 * You have the Meson build system insalled.
 * You have written a working config file (see [How to use] for more details).